Jordan Stewart (footballer, born 1995): Linfield

 Preceding his release from Swindon, on 8 May 2017 and despite promising to re-join Glentoran, Stewart returned to Northern Ireland accepting a much higher wage to join Linfield.
 On 28 June 2017, Stewart scored on his Linfield debut in their UEFA Champions League qualifier against La Fiorita, netting the winner in their 1–0 victory in the 89th minute.

 Glenavon

 On 31 January 2023, it was announced that Stewart had signed on loan with Glenavon until the end of the season.

 Crusaders

 Stewart played for Crusaders for the 2024–25 season.

 Glentoran

 On 19 May 2025, it was announced Stewart would return to Glentoran on a two-year contract.

 International career

 Stewart has represented Northern Ireland national football team at Under-19 level, making his debut in the 1–1 draw against France.
 In August 2015, Stewart was called up to the Under-21 set-up by coach Jim Magilton for their fixtures against Scotland and Iceland.

 Personal life

 Stewart attended Belfast Met.
 His grandfather, Phil Scott, was also a footballer.
 His Grandfather got to see Stewart score at the National Stadium for Glentoran against Linfield.

+Stewart has two children with his partner Corrie Donaghy.